15 min read

 Click Next to move to the next section.

 Name your ad set.
-The Ad Set is where you will choose the audience you want to target, so you may want to use a name that reflects this.
-Utilizing custom audiences can help you target specific groups, such as existing customers or lookalike segments, which can reduce customer acquisition costs and improve campaign efficiency.
+The ad set is where you’ll choose the audience you want to target, so use a name that reflects it.

 Select Instant Forms as conversion location

-Leave Performance goal set to Maximize number of leads, and make sure your Facebook page is selected.
+Leave the performance goal set to Maximize number of leads, and make sure your Facebook Page is selected.

 Set performance goal to maximize number of leads